 No boots lost.

 We make our way back to the redoubt, and as we near the blighted village, we hear a commotion just up the hill.
 There is a crumbling windmill spinning wildly in the distance.
 Goblins whooping and ululating in their way.
-As we breach the hill, I hear a shocked gasp come from Bex and she blows past me.
+As we breach the hill, Bex gasps sharply and she blows past me.

 "Bex."
 She ignores me and dashes toward the goblin horde.

-A goblin swaggers up to her with a cockiness that is unearned.
-I hear her shouting, and the goblin responds with a prideful indignity.
+A goblin swaggers up to her.
+They begin bickering and the goblin responds with a prideful indignity.
 "Who do I think I am!?
 Fezzerk!
 I'm in charge of this party!"

-Fezzerk laughs in her face.
+Fezzerk laughs brashly.
 "We don't cow to tiefs.
 Get going!
 This ain't none of your business."

 He's armed with a heavy golden great axe.
 White-knuckled on the hilt, he hesitates.
 My tadpole quivers in recognition.
-I have power over these wretches.
-They belong to The Absolute.
+These goblins belong to The Absolute.

-More words keep coming out of Bex's mouth, like she can't see the danger right in front of her.
+More words come out of Bex's mouth, like she can't see the danger right in front of her.
 "No!
 This isn't right!"
-Her eyes track the blades of the windmill.
+She's fixed on the windmill.
 "I won't let this stand!
 Not without a fight!"

 The horde begins to rally.